aryahassibi/XOR-Problem/README.md

 and visualized using the Pygame library.

 ## *What is main.py?*
-In main.py I trained the neural network to solve XOR problem and when you run the program it shows you the result :
+In main.py I trained the neural network to solve XOR problem and when you run the program it shows you the result:

      XOR [0, 0]  ≈  0.09681844789560402
      XOR [1, 0]  ≈  0.8642830639305592